Barcelona’s most iconic churches

 The Cathedral façade

-Above the right door of the Tarragona Cathedral’s façade is a notable relic known as the «Bethesda Sarcophagus.» This ancient marble sarcophagus dates back to around 400 AD and is displayed as a decorative element in the cathedral’s exterior.
+Above the right door of the Tarragona Cathedral’s façade is a notable relic known as the «Bethesda Sarcophagus.» This ancient marble sarcophagus, dating back to around 400 AD, is displayed as a decorative element on the cathedral’s exterior.
 It is adorned with intricate carvings depicting biblical scenes.

 The Monastery of Poblet is located approximately 100 kilometers southwest of Barcelona, in the province of Tarragona.
 Founded in the 12th century, this majestic monastery is a UNESCO World Heritage Site and one of Europe’s most significant Cistercian monasteries.

 It remains an active monastery where Cistercian monks continue to live, work, and pray according to the traditions established centuries ago.
-Visitors can explore the monastery’s tranquil gardens, stroll through the cloisters, and witness the monks’ daily routines, gaining insight into the contemplative life embraced by the Cistercian order.
+Visitors can explore the monastery’s tranquil gardens, stroll through the cloisters, and observe the monks’ daily routines, gaining insight into the contemplative life that the Cistercian order embodies.

 The Monastery church